-While it is possible to live without a pancreas, doctors only recommend removing a pancreas when a person has a serious medical condition such as severe recurrent pancreatitis or pancreatic cancer.
+It is possible to live without a pancreas.
+However, doctors only recommend removing a pancreas when a person has a serious medical condition.

 In most cases, medical treatments can take the place of the pancreas, but people living without a pancreas require diligent monitoring and medical care.
 Removal of the pancreas also means a person will have to make a variety of lifestyle changes that can be tough to adjust to.

 The pancreas is a gland that secretes hormones that a person needs to survive, including insulin.
 Decades ago, serious problems with the pancreas were almost always fatal.
 Now, it is possible for people to live without a pancreas.